krimerkhex/krimerkhex/README.md

 ### :man_technologist: About Me :
 My name is Kolya and i am Backend Developer.
-- :telescope: I study at School 21
+- :telescope: I am a student at School 21
 - :mortar_board: Studying Python and its libraries
 ---